Barista Classes Online: The Art of Steaming Milk

 Almost every espresso machine is equipped with a steam wand that has a removable tip.
 You start hot air with a knob, on-off button or lever depending on a type of an espresso machine.
 You also need a dedicated wet towel to immediately wipe the steam wand after every steaming.

-You should always keep your milk and your pitchers in a fridge.
+A barista should always keep milk and pitchers in a fridge.
 Rinse your pitchers after every use.
 Keeping your workstation clean is critical for your machine and for the health of you and your customers.
 Keeping your customers safe from food-borne illnesses is one important element to your job as a barista.

 Milk steaming technique